ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 ## Position

-A legend is shown by default but can be hidden using the `enabled` config:
+By default, a legend is displayed for all charts with more than one series present.
+However, it can be hidden by using the `enabled` configuration option:

 ```js
 legend: {